TikTok and teenagers

 Copyrights

-- To the Terms of Use of TikTok
+- To the TikTok terms of use

-- To the community guidelines of TikTok
+- To the TikTok community guidelines

-- To the security settings at TikToK
+- To the TikToK security settings

-Cost trap coins and coins
+Cost trap coins and tokens